The City of Canning incorporates many resources, initiatives and workshops to support the community’s schools in becoming more sustainable.

 initiative is run by Switch Your Thinking

 and aims to celebrate sustainability actions undertaken in schools.
-As a Switch Your Thinking member, the City is able to recognise and promote the efforts of a Switched on School within the area.
+As a Switch Your Thinking member, the City recognises and promotes the efforts of Switched on Schools within the area.

 Parkwood Primary School Feature

 Cr David Brown recognised Parkwood Primary School as a Switched on School for their efforts towards making their school more sustainable.
-Cr Brown, along with Jessie Parrish, from the Switch Your Thinking team that partners with the City of Canning, presented a Switched on School Award to acknowledge the hard work and determination of the teachers, students and parents.
+Cr Brown, along with Jessie Parrish, from the Switch Your Thinking team, presented a Switched on School Award to acknowledge the hard work and determination of the teachers, students and parents.
 School initiatives include recycling, the establishment of student-led lunch time sustainability clubs, the creation of a veggie garden that supplies the canteen with healthy food, the effective use of composting and worm farm systems, the installation of solar panels and a frog pond.
 Cr Brown congratulated the school on modelling sustainable practices for other schools; the residents of Parkwood and the City of Canning and encouraged them to keep up the great work.

 Young Re-Inventor of the Year initiative

 Young people will solve problems and put their creativity to the test in this exciting initiative that encourages you to reuse, repurpose and upcycle before throwing away.
-The theme in 2018 was Water!
-The idea was to re-invent rubbish into something that helps keep our waterways clean or conserves water.
+The theme in 2019 is Plastic Pirates Ahoy!
+The idea is to collect plastic loot and re-invent it into something to be treasured.

 This initiative opens in May and closes in October each year, the Young Re-Inventor of the Year initiative is run by Switch Your Thinking and funded by the Waste Authority through the Waste Avoidance and Resource Recovery Account.
 As a Switch Your Thinking member, individuals, community groups, primary and secondary schools and early learning centres within the City of Canning can apply for the initiative.